peteroupc/peteroupc.github.io/exporand.md

 ### Using the Arithmetic Algorithms

-The algorithms given above for addition and multiplication are useful for scaling and shifting PSRNs.
+The algorithms given earlier for addition and multiplication are useful for scaling and shifting PSRNs.
 For example, they can transform a normally-distributed PSRN into one with an arbitrary mean and standard deviation (by first multiplying the PSRN by the standard deviation, then adding the mean).
 Here is a sketch of a procedure that achieves this, given two parameters, _location_ and _scale_, that are both rational numbers.

 1. Generate a uniform PSRN, then transform it into a variate of the desired distribution via an algorithm that employs rejection from the uniform distribution (such as Karney's algorithm for the standard normal distribution (Karney 2016\)[^1])).
 This procedure won't work for exponential PSRNs (e-rands).
 2. Run the **UniformMultiplyRational** algorithm to multiply the uniform PSRN by the rational parameter _scale_ to get a new uniform PSRN.